chenz4027/chenz4027/README.md

 I love building Web applications using React.

 ⚡ Fun Facts:
-- 👯 I’m looking to collaborate on projects that are using React/Patternfly.
+- 👯 I worked on projects that are using React/Patternfly, JavaScript & TypeScript
-- 🌱 I’m currently using and learning React and Typescript.
+- 🌱 I’m currently using golang for backend development.
 - 😄 Pronouns: She/Her

  ### ⭐ GitHub Stats